-Our Statistical & Data Sciences staff comprises our company's core capabilities in methodology and offers its expertise to serve clients at any and all stages of the empirical research process including product development, manufacturing, and regulatory stages.
+Our Statistical & Data Sciences staff comprises our capabilities company's core in statistical methodology and offers its expertise to serve clients at any and all stages of the empirical research process including product development, manufacturing, and regulatory stages.
 The practice specializes in determining whether a particular activity or product poses an unreasonable risk.
 Risk estimation involves establishing a reference period and then collecting information about the number of injuries (or other adverse events) suffered and the amount of exposure during this period.
 Through analysis and synthesis of client-supplied data, combined with information from public sources, we help clients measure their own risk in the context of similar risks and determine appropriate courses of action.
-During the past year, we worked on a variety of projects for government, industry, and legal clients.
-Our statisticians and data scientists performed assessments of manufacturing quality systems, investigated data mining methods to improve classification tools, and analyzed the reliability of home appliances during use by consumers.
+During the past year, we worked on a variety of engineering, health, and environmental projects for government, industry, and legal clients.
+Our statisticians and data scientists performed assessments of manufacturing quality systems, investigated data mining methods to improve classification tools, examined the field reliability of electronic networks and computer equipment, and analyzed the extent of environmental pollution and its effects on natural resources and human health.